mangkalapiratjr/pipeline_oilprice_with_airflow/README.md

 7. Fill blank exchange rate with latest non-blank value
 8. Convert oil price from THB to USD unit, by divide price columns by exchange rate
 9. Save output as csv file
+10. Schedule Step 1-9 using Airflow to execute every midnight (0.00)